mink0/pi-media-server/README.md

 ### Plex

 Technically Plex could be run in parallel with miniDLNA.
-I will recommend to disable server-side transcoding and enable DLNA from Plex UI.
+I would recommend to disable server-side transcoding and enable DLNA from Plex UI.
-You will need provide proper `PLEX_CLAIM` on first launch.
+You will also need to provide proper `$PLEX_CLAIM` variable on first launch.

 ## TODO